mcjdh/galactic-ring-cannon/docs/BALANCE_ACHIEVEMENT_UNLOCK_REBALANCE.md

 To verify the new balance:

-1. **Grim Harvest (500 HP)**
+1. **Grim Harvest (1500 burn damage)**
-   - Test: Acquire 1-2 lifesteal upgrades, play normally
+   - Test: Acquire Pyromancy and maintain multi-target burns for ~15 seconds
-   - Expected: Unlock in 2-3 runs of moderate length
+   - Expected: Unlock in 3-4 focused runs or a single long Pyromancy run

 2. **Crimson Pact (1200 HP)**
    - Test: Build lifesteal-focused build (10-15% total)